That Night in Toronto

 That Night in Toronto is a live concert DVD featuring Canadian rock band The Tragically Hip, filmed and directed by filmmaking brothers Pierre and Francois Lamoureux.

 It was recorded November 26, 2004 at the Air Canada Centre in Toronto, Ontario, Canada during The Hip's In Between Evolution tour and captures that night's performance in full with no edits.

 Originally released November 1, 2005, as a part of the Hipeponymous box-set, it was released separately on November 8, 2005.
 The audio is exclusively available from the iTunes Music Store.

-The title of the DVD is taken from a line of the popular Hip song "Bobcaygeon", which was included in the concert's set, much to the pleasure of the crowd at the Air Canada Centre that evening.
+The title of the DVD is taken from a line of the popular Hip song "Bobcaygeon".

 Contents

 During instrumental parts in the performance of "Fully Completely" Gord sings parts of "Love is a First", a song which would come out on the album "We Are the Same" on April 7, 2009; Nearly 5 years after this DVD was recorded.